pulumi/pulumi/docs/design/stacks.md

         }
     }

-Any additional stacks instantiated by this stack will get transformed into MuGS services at planning and deployment time.
+Any additional stacks instantiated by this stack will get transformed into CocoGL services at planning and deployment time.
 The `Registry` above is very simple, since it doesn't accept any properties or constructor arguments, and doesn't expose any properties of its own.
 But clearly each could be an interesting extension.
 We will see examples shortly.